Why Getting Out of Your Comfort Zone Feels So Hard

 - Emotional discomfort

-So even beneficial actions can register as threats at a neurological level, simply because they fall outside what is familiar and predictable.
+As a result, even positive actions can feel threatening at a neurological level simply because they take you beyond what feels familiar and predictable.

 Discomfort Is Interpreted as a Warning Signal

-One of the biggest misunderstandings about growth is this:
+One of the most common misunderstandings about growth is this:

 People often assume that discomfort automatically means something is wrong.

-When you try to get out of your comfort zone, your brain tends to produce signals like:
+When you try to get out of your comfort zone, your brain often responds with signals like:

 - Resistance